RAMshades/AcousticsML/README.md

 ## Chapter 1 - Signal Processing toward Machine Learning
 ### 1.1 [Introduction to Signal Processing](1_1_Introduction_Signal_Processing.ipynb)
-Brief overview of signal processing and techniques that are useful for processing acoustic data.
+A brief overview of signal processing and techniques useful for processing acoustic data.

 ## Chapter 2 - Feature Extraction and Selection
 ### 2.1 [Feature Extraction](2_1_FeatureExtraction.ipynb)
 Descriptions of features and an introduction to feature extraction approaches for machine learning.

 ### 2.2 [Feature Selection](2_2_FeatureSelection.ipynb)
-Feature selection aims to improve complexity of models, reduce training time, or improve performance of machine learning models.
-This notebook talks through how to perform feature selection through an example of picking out major vs minor chords.
+Feature selection aims to improve the complexity of models, reduce training time, or improve the performance of machine learning models.
+This notebook talks about how to perform feature selection through an example of picking out major vs minor chords.

 ## Chapter 3 - Unsupervised Machine Learning
 ### 3.1 [Unsupervised Approaches](3_1_Unsupervised_Learning--Long_Timeseries.ipynb)